Gentlemen, it’s time to start your mother-tucking engines, because Mama Ru is back for another round. This time, she’s pulling out all the stops…

 8TH PLACE – Monique Heart (Kevin Richardson) – 31, Kansas City, Missouri

 Monique Heart was this season’s supreme confessional queen.
 Self described as the “heart of season 10”, Monique came into the competition and gave us all the “ooh ah ah sensation” we never thought we needed honey.
 Despite being deemed a frontrunner by fans, Monique was sent packin’ after a terrible Snatch Game performance as Maxine Waters and an unforgivable lip-sync to Carly Rae Jepsen.

 7th PLACE – The Vixen (Anthony Taylor) – 26, Chicago, Illinois

 Chicago queen The Vixen came into the competition and proclaimed to her fellow queens, “I’m ready to fight”.
 Did she live up to her promise?
 You can say that… Throughout the series, The Vixen often clashed with Aquaria and Eureka O’Hara, and provided us with some of the most entertainting episodes of Untucked.
 In week eight, The Vixen was sent home by her sister Asia O’Hara, after floundering in Cher: The Rusical.

 Who are the judges?

-RuPaul, Michelle Visage, Carson Kressley and Ross Matthews will be back for another round.
+RuPaul, Michelle Visage, Carson Kressley and Ross Matthews are back for another round.

-Including All Stars, this will be Ru’s 13th season, Michelle’s 11th, and it’ll be the sixth for Carson and Ross.
+Including All Stars, this is Ru’s 13th season, Michelle’s 11th, and the sixth for Carson and Ross.

 Hopefully Ru will bring back Merle Ginsberg and Santino Rice to celebrate a decade of Drag Race.
 How sick’ening would it be to see all six main judges on the main stage?